 Shinkansen luggage rules — causing confusion for travelers to Japan since 2020.
-But worry not, the Shinkansen is still one of the best ways to get around the country, so here’s what you need to know about bringing your luggage on the Shinkansen.
+But worry not, the bullet train is still one of the best ways to get around the country, so here’s what you need to know about bringing your bags on the Shinkansen.

-Gone are the days of simply hopping on the bullet train worry free with your suitcase in tow.
-Now, there are Shinkansen baggage rules dictating both luggage size and storage.
-So, what does this all mean?
+Gone are the days of simply hopping on the bullet train worry-free with your suitcase in tow.
+Now, there are strict Shinkansen baggage rules dictating both luggage size and storage.
+What does this all mean?
 We’ve got the how, when, where, and why of the Shinkansen baggage policies and restrictions — so you can get some of that weight off your shoulders.

 The basics: Shinkansen luggage rules